 THE UNITED STATES OF AMERICA

-- Peter GORGNARD, Managing Director, von Karman Institute for Fluid Dynamics
+- Peter GROGNARD, Managing Director, von Karman Institute for Fluid Dynamics

-- Derrick-Philippe GOSSELIN, Chairman SCK CEN, Governor Royal Higher Institute for Defence, Professor at UGent, Belgium
+- Baron Derrick-Philippe GOSSELIN, Chairman SCK CEN, Governor Royal Higher Institute for Defence, Professor at UGent, Belgium

-- Pascal HEYMAN, Ambassador, Permanent Representative of Belgium at NATO, Belgium
+- Ariadne PETRIDIS, Ambassador, Permanent Representative of Belgium at NATO, Belgium

 - Hervé LAURENT, Defence Innovation Agency, Belgium